-Many teens in our group struggle with all or nothing thinking, issuing threats, or meltdowns.
+Many teens in our group struggle with all or nothing thinking, issuing threats, risk-taking or underachieving.
 They also tend to be academically bright and lively.
-Parents often struggle in understanding how to help their teen.
-DBT skills training may be a good fit for your teen and family.
+Parents often struggle with understanding how to help their teen.
+If this sounds familiar, DBT skills training may be a good fit for your teen and family.
 Four modules (listed below) are taught in DBT, during sixteen group sessions.
-Parents participate in two separate group orientations to understand the skills and get some practical tips and education.
-Some of these challenges can seem unusual for parents, so it’s often relieving to see other parents with the same struggles.
+Parents participate in a separate group orientation to understand the skills and get some practical tips on how to support their teens.

 Mindfulness training guides teens in understanding the mind-body awareness so they understand emotions as part of themselves as well as physical sensations, mood, and the body’s response to the environment as well as their own thoughts.

 Emotional regulation training gives real tools for the teens to use in calming themselves to increase a sense of mastery so that emotions serve a purpose and function.
 These skills allow teens to improve interpersonal effectiveness which when lacking present as threats such as “I hate you” or “you’re going to pay for this”, or “you’ve ruined my life”